tatumio/tatum-php/docs/Api/TransactionApi.md

 <h4>1 credit per API call.</h4>

-<p>Finds transactions for the account identified by the given account ID.</p>
+Finds transactions for the account identified by the given account ID.

 ### Example